Last Saturday I held a kimono-wearing event in Hino city, known as “a hometown of the Shinsengumi, the last samurai corps.

-This time I held this as a event of “Kimonogumi”.
-It is a social group which holds various kinds of events related kimono, Japanese traditional clothes, to promote it.
+This time I held this as an event of “Kimonogumi”.
+It is a social group that holds various kinds of events related kimono, Japanese traditional clothes, to promote it.

-English is available in most events, so if you have a chance to visit Tokyo, check out our events on our Facebook page or Meetup!
+English is available in most events, so if you have a chance to visit Tokyo, check out our events on our Facebook page!

 You may see him and his fellows when you visit castles or historical places in Japan! 😁